How Long To Leave Saniderm On Your Tattoo: A Complete Guide

 5. Preserves Vibrancy Of Colors

-It helps maintain the brightness and vibrancy of tattoo colors by preventing peeling.
+It helps maintain the brightness and vibrancy of tattoo colors.
+It does this by preventing tattoo peeling.

 6. Minimizes Friction And Irritation